salanoncamilleantoine-wq/ASL-Alphabet-Reader/README.md

 * ResNet-18
 * Transfer learning
-* PyTorch
+* Python
 * NVIDIA Jetson Inference
-* CUDA
+* Docker
 * TensorRT
-* Docker
-* Python
-* A USB webcam
+* A webcam
 * eSpeak NG for text-to-speech

-The trained model recognizes ASL hand signs and predicts which letter is being shown.
+The model was trained on ASL alphabet images and recognizes A-Z plus a `nothing` class.

 ## How It Works

-The project follows this process:

-1. A webcam captures the user's hand.
+1. The webcam captures the user's hand.
-2. The camera image is sent to the trained ResNet-18 model.
+2. The program focuses on the center area of the camera.
-3. The model predicts the ASL letter.
+3. The ResNet-18 model predicts the ASL letter.
-4. The program displays the predicted letter and its confidence.
+4. The predicted letter and confidence are displayed.
-5. The program waits until the same letter stays stable.
-6. The detected letter is sent to a text-to-speech queue.
+5. When the same prediction stays stable, the letter is sent to the text-to-speech system.
-7. eSpeak NG reads the letter aloud.
+6. eSpeak NG says the detected letter aloud.

-## Training the AI
+## Training

-I used transfer learning with ResNet-18 instead of training a neural network completely from scratch.
+I used transfer learning with ResNet-18 and combined multiple ASL datasets.

-I combined multiple ASL image datasets so the model could see more examples of each hand sign.

-I also improved the dataset by:
+I also improved the training data by using:

-* Removing corrupted images
-* Adding more images from different datasets
-* Adding real webcam images
-* Changing brightness
-* Changing contrast
-* Changing saturation
-* Adding different lighting conditions
+* Different lighting
-* Adding shadows
+* Brightness changes
-* Changing sharpness
+* Contrast changes

-The model was trained to recognize 27 classes:

-* A-Z
+* Shadows
-* `nothing`
+* Real webcam images
+* More examples of different ASL letters

-After training, the PyTorch model was exported to ONNX so it could run efficiently with TensorRT on the NVIDIA Jetson.
+The trained model was exported to ONNX so it could run efficiently on the Jetson using TensorRT.

-# Running the Project
+# How to Run the Project

-Follow these steps in order.

 ## Step 1 — Connect the Webcam

-Connect a webcam to the NVIDIA Jetson Orin.
+Connect the webcam to the NVIDIA Jetson Orin.

 The project normally uses: